 Fits all car seats on this page except (1). $1.89

 Announcing GM’s new Love Seats for those you want to protect.

-Infant Love Seat: GM “baby bucket” car seats from 1973
+Reclining Infant Car Seat (GM “baby bucket” car seats from 1973)

 General Motors has developed two new seats especially for the small fry.
 We call them Love Seats, and they’re designed to be used in conjunction with your car’s seat belts.

 For children who weigh less than 40 pounds, and who are less than 40 inches tall, there’s the Child Love Seat.
 It’s made to protect the child while giving him freedom of movement for his arms and legs.